paulrobello/parllama/README.md

 ## Contributing
 Start by following the instructions in the section **Installing for dev mode**.

-Please ensure that all pull requests are formatted with black, pass mypy and pylint with 10/10 checks.
+Please ensure that all pull requests are formatted with ruff, pass ruff lint and pyright.
 You can run the make target **pre-commit** to ensure the pipeline will pass with your changes.
 There is also a pre-commit config to that will assist with formatting and checks.
 The easiest way to setup your environment to ensure smooth pull requests is: